phac-nml/irida-next/docs-site/docs/user/analysis/working-with-workflow-executions.md

   2. From the left sidebar, select **Samples**
   3. Click the checkbox of each sample you'd like to include in the analysis
   4. Click ![workflow_execution_btn](./assets/rocket_launch.svg)
-  5. Select a pipeline in the new pop-up
+  5. Select a pipeline from the dialog
-  6. The next pop-up contains a list of parameters for you to enter and/or confirm.
-The parameters contains parameters specific to the selected pipeline as well as optional parameters such as workflow name, e-mail notification, and sample updates upon workflow completion.
+  6. The next dialog contains a list of parameters for you to enter and/or confirm.
+This list includes parameters specific to the selected pipeline, along with optional parameters such as workflow name, e-mail notification, and sample updates upon workflow completion.

 ## Set-up Automated Workflow Executions